Do I need a Solicitor?

 How do I know if I have a motor finance claim?

-You might have a claim if you financed a vehicle between 6th April 2007 and 28th January 2021, and weren't informed about commission payments to the dealer.
+You might have a claim if you financed a vehicle between 6th April 2007 and 1st November 2024, and weren't informed about commission payments to the dealer or other important information such as if they were a tied or exclusive agent.

 What timeframes affect your claim?